sromer2020/skate-project/README.md

 ## Screenshots

-TODO screenshot of it drawing a rectangle over skateboard
+TODO screenshot/gif of it drawing a rectangle over skateboard

 ## Features